Desperado (film)

 Desperado is a 1995 American neo-Western action film written, co-produced, edited, and directed by Robert Rodriguez.
-It is the second part of Rodriguez's Mexico Trilogy.
+A sequel to El Mariachi (1993) and it is the second installment of Rodriguez's Mexico Trilogy.
 It stars Antonio Banderas as El Mariachi, who seeks revenge on the drug lord who killed his lover.
-The film was screened out of competition at the 1995 Cannes Film Festival.
+The film was screened out of competition at the 1995 Cannes Film Festival on May 25, 1995.

 Desperado grossed $58 million worldwide, and received mixed to positive reviews.
 Co-starring Salma Hayek, it has been cited as her breakout role in anglophonic American film.

 Plot

 At the Tarasco bar in Mexico, Buscemi, an American man, talks about witnessing a massacre in another bar, committed by El Mariachi, a Mexican with a guitar case full of guns.
 Tarasco's patrons are uninterested until Buscemi mentions drug lord "Bucho".
 Moco, Bucho's underling, killed El Mariachi's lover and shot his left hand.
 Buscemi, who is secretly a friend of El Mariachi, soon discovers that Bucho's underlings work and drink at the Tarasco bar.

 El Mariachi meets a child, whose father allegedly plays guitar for a living.
 Having been a guitarist himself, El Mariachi gives the boy some guitar lessons.
 At the Tarasco bar, El Mariachi kills Bucho's henchmen.
 Tavo, a man conducting illegal business in the bar's secret back room, follows El Mariachi outside and wounds him.
 El Mariachi then kills him.
 Carolina, a woman whom El Mariachi shielded from Tavo's bullets, takes him to her bookstore.
 Threatened by the carnage, Bucho orders his men to hunt down El Mariachi.

 Meanwhile, Carolina tends to El Mariachi's wounds.
 He then goes to a church and talks to Buscemi.
 Upset by the massacre at the bar, Buscemi convinces El Mariachi to abandon his quest for revenge.
 They are then ambushed by Navajas, a man armed with throwing knives who kills Buscemi and severely wounds El Mariachi.
 Navajas was sent by Colombian criminals to kill El Mariachi.
 However, before he can accomplish his task, Bucho's men arrive at the scene and kill Navajas, mistaking him for El Mariachi.

 While wandering the streets, an injured El Mariachi meets the child again.
 He learns that the kid is being used by his father to mule drugs hidden in his guitar.
 The boy reveals that most people in the town work for Bucho.
 El Mariachi returns to Carolina and learns that Bucho financed her bookstore as an additional front for his drug dealing.
 Bucho then arrives, and she hides El Mariachi.
 After Bucho leaves, Carolina completes the suturing of El Mariachi's wounds.
 That evening, she gives El Mariachi a new guitar, which he plays for her before they have sex.
 Meanwhile, Bucho realizes that Carolina lied to him.